When might you want to commission a quilt?

 You might want a quilt made to remind you of a particular person.
 This quilt uses fabric from men’s shirts to make the blocks.

-If you already have a colour-scheme in mind, you might consider buying the fabrics yourself (having spoken to your designer first about quantities).
+If you already have a colour-scheme in mind, you might consider buying the fabrics yourself (having spoken to your designer first about quantities and the type of fabric – usually woven material in 100% cotton).
 This is what happened when I made this quilt, which was a joy to design and make for the Italian couple who commissioned it.

 How to work with your designer-maker